-“The learning centers got started while I was working with a community center near the town of Léogâne in Haiti after the earthquake of 2010.
+[blockquote source=”David Patterson, the CEO of the Social Learning Centers”]“The learning centers got started while I was working with a community center near the town of Léogâne in Haiti after the earthquake of 2010.
 I met Jean Max Demergeau, a Haitian from the local community, who was working to bring assistance to people displaced by the destruction of the earthquake.
 Jean Max became my business partner and we started our first center in a tent next to a displaced persons camp we had been helping.
-Our centers provide high speed internet access, allowing full access to online learning resources worldwide, to many who cannot afford a computer and internet connection of their own.”David Patterson, the CEO of the Social Learning Centers
+Our centers provide high speed internet access, allowing full access to online learning resources worldwide, to many who cannot afford a computer and internet connection of their own.”[/blockquote]

 Community Led Learning

 The center is open to anyone in the community and student volunteers help people sign up to get started with online learning.
 It’s a real local effort and participants span a wide range from students in secondary school who are preparing to enter university, to university students and adults looking to improve their knowledge and learn skills that make them more employable.